jqueryscript/ChatGPT-Resources/README.md

 - [summarize.site](https://github.com/clmnin/summarize.site) - Summarize web pages using OpenAI ChatGPT
 - [sharegpt](https://github.com/domeccleston/sharegpt) - Easily share permanent links to ChatGPT conversations with your friends
 - [OpenAIAuth](https://github.com/acheong08/OpenAIAuth) - OpenAI Authentication Library for ChatGPT
+- [talk-to-chatgpt](https://github.com/C-Nedelcu/talk-to-chatgpt) - A new javascript program that allows users to interact with the ChatGPT AI using their voice, rather than just by typing.

 ## Apps